moebiussurfing/ofxSurfingWaveplots/README.md

 * Combine different reactive to the audio elements:
     * Scope lines.
     * Thin lines.
+    * Transparent circles.
-    * Rounded bars.
+    * Rounded fat bars.
-    * Circled shaped.
+    * Circled shaped elements.
-    * Filled or outlined mesh.
+    * Filled or outlined contour mesh.
-    * A 3d rective object as example.
+    * A 3d rective object as an alternative example.
 * Spreaded or padding more closer between elements.
 * All the styles are handled by a Presets Manager.
 * Smoother to customize animation speed and release behavior.